surf-visualization/ospray-python/README.md

 - A tuple of float or int, that is of length 2, 3 or 4 is converted to a corresponding `ospcommon::math::vec<n>[i|f]` value.

-- A single-dimensional NumPy array of length 2, 3 or 4 is also converted to a single value of the corresponding `ospcommon::math::vec<n>[i|ui|f]` type.
+- A single-dimensional NumPy array is converted to a `ospray::cpp::Data` value of the corresponding C++ type.
+E.g. a NumPy array of N `numpy.uint32` values is converted to a `Data` object of type `uint32_t`.

-- Two-dimensional NumPy arrays are converted to `ospray::cpp::Data` values of the corresponding type, based on the second dimension of the array.
+- Two-dimensional NumPy arrays are converted to `ospray::cpp::Data` values of the corresponding *vector* type, based on the second dimension of the array.
-  Unless the second dimension is 1, in which case the array is converted to a single-dimensional `Data` object.
+  E.g. a NumPy array of shape (N,3) of `numpy.float32` is converted to a `Data` object of `ospcommon::math::vec3f` values.

-  E.g. a NumPy array of shape (N,3) of floats is converted to a `Data` object of `ospcommon::math::vec3f` values.
-A NumPy array of shape (N,1) of floats is converted to a `Data` object of N `float` values.
+  An exception here is a NumPy array of shape (N, 1).
+This is converted to a single-dimensional `Data` object of N values.

 - Three-dimensional NumPy arrays are converted to `ospray::cpp::Data` values of the corresponding type and dimensions.

-- Lists of OSPRay objects are turned into a `Data` array.
+- Lists of OSPRay objects are turned into a `Data` object.
 The list items must all have the same type and are currently limited to GeometricModel, Instance, Material and VolumetricModel.